panzerdp/dmitripavlutin.com/content/posts/152-hoc-functions/index.md

 In the previous examples, `hiFunction()` is a first-order function since it simply returns a number.

-So, in JavaScript *a function kind be either first-order, or high-order.*
+So, in JavaScript *a function kind is either first-order or high-order.*

 That's interesting, but why are higher-order functions useful?
 Let's find out next!